At a Glance Why You'll Love It

 While the Capuchins were allowed to practice their faith in peace, their predecessors weren’t as lucky.
 For centuries, in fact, Christianity was illegal in the Roman Empire, and believers were forced to bury their dead outside the city walls.
 We’ll follow in their footsteps and delve into the chilling Catacombs of St. Callixtus – the final resting place of over 500,000 souls.
 Explore the twisting maze of underground tunnels, learn to decipher the ancient symbols depicted on the walls and hear the compelling stories of how the early Christians performed their religious rituals in secrecy (and the horrific punishments that awaited them if exposed).
 Equal parts creepy and mesmerizing; this is one of those sights you have to see to believe!

-Descend into history at Rome’s most famous "lasagna" church
+Descend into History at Rome’s Deepest Church

 We’ll end the tour with some good old fashioned time traveling at the Basilica of San Clemente.
 Thanks to one insomniac Irish priest, who insisted he could hear water running and decided to start digging, we can today explore all layers of this remarkable three-tiered "lasagna" church.
 We’ll take a few moments to admire the mosaics in the above ground 12th century Basilica before plunging into its subterranean levels – first the 4th century church and then the second underground level, containing a 1st century apartment complex (complete with a cave-like temple, used for the enigmatic rites of the Mithraic mystery cult!).